 Grant Number

 Z182 132084

-Purpose Inf rastructure Inf rastructure
+Purpose Infrastructure Infrastructure

 Grant amount \$ 5,000,000 \$ 6,000,000

-Claimed to date 2,490,779 4,022,368
+Claimed to date 3,684,126 4,022,368

-Remaining \$ 2,509,221 \$ 1,977,632
+Remaining \$ 1,315,874 \$ 1,977,632

-8. COVID 19 PANDEMIC
+8. COVID-19 PANDEMIC

-As of the date of this report, the United States is in the midst of a national health emergency related to a virus, commonly known as novel coronavirus (COVID-19).
-The overall consequences of COVID - 19 on a national, regional and local level are unknown, but it has the potential to result in a significant economic impact.
+As of the date of the report, the United States is in the midst of a national health emergency related to a virus, commonly known as novel coronavirus (COVID-19).
+The overall consequences of COVID-19 on a national, regional and local level are unknown, but it has the potential to result in a significant economic impact.
 Businesses throughout NYS remain closed or are operating significantly below their capacity.
-This reduced economic activity is having an adverse effect on sales and income tax revenue collected by NYS.
+The reduced economic activity is having an adverse effect on sales and income tax revenue collected by NYS.
 If NYS is unable to meet its budgeted revenue projections, it may need to reduce its expenditures accordingly, which could result in UHPDC receiving less NYS appropriations than expected.